 Not much poetry has survived in Old-Frisian.
 Although the eternity formula quoted above comes close.
 But at least we know how the (formal) Old-Frisian language was written.
 Maybe the habit to record everything on paper had to do with the fact there was no government at all and the federation of the Seven Sealands was a feud society.

-Moreover, according to an old-Frisian sage of the thirteenth century AD the law was given to them by God himself.
-It's the story how twelve asegas (law experts who guided the course of a trial) were sent by King and Emperor Charlemagne onto the sea without rudder and oars.
-God sent a thirteenth asega -being Christ of course- to rescue them.
-From then on Frisian law was divine and thus to be uphold under any circumstance (read also our blog post: In debt to the beastly Westfrisians).
+Moreover, according to an old-Frisian sage of the thirteenth century, the law was given to them by God himself.
+It is the story how twelve asegas (law experts who guided the course of a trial) were sent by Charlemagne onto the sea without rudder and oars.
+God sent a thirteenth asega, being Christ of course, to rescue them.
+From then on, Frisian law was divine and thus to be uphold under any circumstance.
+Read also our post: In debt to the beastly Westfrisians.
 You might say a variation of the Roman law pacta sunt servanda.
-And yes, the Frisians can be quite stubborn still and attached to laws and rules.
-Not without reason the incident of Kneppelfreed 'Baton Friday' in 1951 was caused by a judge's interdiction to speak the Frisian language in his court (read our blog post: Leeuwarden 2018: European Capital of Exiled Governments).
+And yes, the Frisians can be quite stubborn still, and attached to laws and rules.
+Not without reason the incident of Kneppelfreed 'Baton Friday' in 1951 was caused by a judge's interdiction to speak the Frisian language in his court.
+Read our blog post: Leeuwarden 2018: European Capital of Exiled Governments.

 Explicit expliceat, ludere scriptor eat.
 Est liber hic scriptus, qui scripsit sit benedictus.
 Qui me scribebat, Frisia Trahentium Maritimas [Frisia Coast Trail] nomen habebat.
 Non vindeat Christum, qui librum subtrahat istum.